 - Virginia: Civil penalties of up to $250 for each day of noncompliance, up to a maximum of $50,000

 - California: Considered a criminal offense and can lead to penalties of twice the amount the business would have paid in workers’ compensation premium or $1,500 per employee, whichever is higher

 Workers’ Compensation Insurance Frequently Asked Questions (FAQs)

 Workers’ compensation insurance can be a complicated and confusing topic for business owners because of its wide variety of regulations and requirements.
 Below are a few commonly asked questions.
-If you still have questions, be sure to visit our forum and post it there or ask in the comment section below.

 Do I need workers’ compensation insurance?

 Every state except Texas requires most employers to obtain workers’ compensation to pay for work-related injuries or illnesses sustained by their employees.
 Rules vary, so you’ll need to check your state’s requirements.
 Generally, if you have employees, you need workers’ comp.
 Some states even require sole proprietors to obtain coverage.

 Do I need workers’ compensation insurance if I’m self-employed?

 If you’re a solopreneur with no employees, your workers’ comp and other business insurance requirements are dependent on the state in which you operate.
 Some states allow sole proprietors to opt out of coverage but still offer you the option to obtain it.
 Check your state’s requirements to ensure your business complies.